pretix/pretix-docs/docs/tutorial/continuous-operation/event.md

 We are then asked if we want to copy information from a previously created event.
 This option can save us a lot of work from our second event onwards.
-But since this is the first event we are organizing with this organizer account, we will leave the default (_"Do not copy"_) and click :btn:Continue:.
+But since this is the first event we are setting up with this organizer account, we will leave the default (_"Do not copy"_) and click :btn:Continue:.

 <br>